 Network Situational Awareness

 Organizations that seek to secure their networks must first monitor and analyze their network data to understand normal activity and detect abnormal activity.
 Armed with this understanding, they can reduce their attack surface and protect their data and computing environment.
-SEI researchers help you understand what’s happening on your organization's networks, effectively monitor and analyze your traffic, and learn how to best protect your data and information assets.
+CERT researchers help you understand what’s happening on your organization's networks, effectively monitor and analyze your traffic, and learn how to best protect your data and information assets.

 The Challenges of Protecting Networks